paketo-buildpacks/liberty/docs/using-liberty-stack.md

 # Set user and group (as declared in the base image)
 USER ${CNB_USER_ID}

+# This script will add the requested server configurations (optionally), apply any interim fixes (optionally) and populate caches to optimize runtime
+RUN configure.sh

 FROM registry.access.redhat.com/ubi8/ubi:8.5 as build

 # BUILD IMAGE